-"I got notification over email, I think, and I just took the rest of the day off," Hayden Burrus, the principal of HB Actuarial Services, Inc., said of learning he'd passed his 10th and final exam at the age of 31.
+"I got notification over email, I think, and I just took the rest of the day off," Hayden Burrus, the principal of HB Actuarial Services in Delray Beach, Fla., said of learning he'd passed his 10th and final exam at the age of 31.
 "I wasn’t at a company where I could celebrate with somebody else.
 So it was kind of anti-climactic.
 But most people really have a blow-out.
 It’s like a graduation party."

 When you're asked what you do, what's your response?

 Probably three-quarters of the time, though, people say, "What’s that?"
 They’ve never even heard of it, and they ask for a little bit more detail.
 At a cocktail party, they don’t really want a heck of a lot of details, so I try to summarize it the best I can in a sentence or two.
 I say something along the lines of, "We forecast financial results for insurance companies."

-Let's ask the questions that those people may not: Why did you choose this as your profession?
+Let's ask the questions that those people may not.
+Why did you choose this as your profession?

 I’ve always been very good at math — naturally so — and I was majoring in mathematics in college.
 Around my junior year, I was working with my college’s career services department, trying to get an internship or figure out what I’m going to do with my life after I graduate.
 A match came up with an actuarial intern position in New York City.
 I had never heard of it until that internship popped up.
 The pay was as great or greater than I was going to make painting the dorm rooms — which was my alternate job that summer — and so I jumped on it.
-I enjoyed it, because it used math and developed my computer skills and was a good match for my talents.
+I enjoyed it because it used math and developed my computer skills, and was a good match for my talents.

 At that time, the kind of advice that career services people gave was, "Do what you love and what you’re good at, and a job will come to you."
 To me, that’s awful advice, but that’s the advice that everybody got in those days.
 And I was doing that, and I guess I was starting to get a little nervous.
 But the internship saved the day, with it being interesting and high-paying as far as internships go.
 Most internships, many internships, don’t even pay anything.